PendalF89/yii2-scroll-to-top/README.md

 # yii2-scroll-to-top
 =============

-This is simple scroll to top plugin.
+Add scroll to top element on the page.

 Installation
 ------------